 Rina had a large, deep open wound on her side and several other puncture wounds, after being attacked by some of the 15 large dogs she lived with.
-Her owner failed to get her the veterinary attention she needed.
+Puppy Hope had sustained a badly broken leg.
+Their owner failed to get them the veterinary attention they needed

 The PAWS team - Bev, Caroline, Tina, Larry, Clive